 This program is not Federal Financial Aid/Pell Eligible.

 Scholarships, payment plans, and other financial aid options may be available.
-For more information, call 216-987-3075
+For more information, call 216-987-6000, option 1.

 Upon completion students receive

-- Ohio Board of Nursing Certificate as Community Health Worker
+- Ohio Board of Nursing certificate as Certified Community Health Worker

 - American Heart Association BLS CPR for Health Care Providers

-To Register for and Learn more about Community Health Worker
+Click the following link to register for and learn more about Community Health Worker.